stitcher-atx/VRP/README.md

 # VRP
 Using Python 3.5 and various Google Api and others to solve the Vehicle Routing Problem

 So I have built VRP solver by modifying the Googles OR-tools demo they have in the developer guide.
 Yeah!
 Problem solved.
 That felt like cheating, and karma agreed!
 I lost that solution to the VRP, thanks to a windows update/reboot, so I am going recode it!
 Like from scratch.
 Mostly.
 I dunno.
-So far I am on kinda the right track.
+So far I am kinda on the right track.
 I'll probably use the OR-Tools solver, at bare minimum, or I might try Pulp or other libraries to finish out this project's framework and solver if I am feeling overly ambitious.

 AS OF 12/17/18

-I have 2 parts complete in this project.
+I have 2 parts completed in this project.
 Geocode.py and distancematrix.py work in unison to take a csv file, pull locations out and covert them to lat/long coordinates, figure out distance from each location to each location, and return the distances into a data frame.
 Check out the sweet picture below to see distancematrix.py final out put.

 ![distance matrix](https://i.ibb.co/vPt4n8C/distancematrix.jpg)